Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

 Build and install cmake from sources

 The build process of cmake is straightforward, download, untar, build and install.
-We are using the cmake 3.20 release branch as that has been tested to fully build Qt succesfully, but feel free to try 3.21, it should work just fine too.
+We are using the cmake 3.22 release branch as that has been tested to fully build Qt 6 successfully.

 Now we have a new enough cmake installed that we can use for building Qt 6.2!